Akilan-007/Hospital-Appointment-system-/README.md

 # Hospital-Appointment-system-
 # Smart Hospital Appointment Management System

-## Overview
-The Smart Hospital Appointment Management System is a web-based application that enables patients to book appointments with doctors online.
-It streamlines appointment scheduling and improves hospital efficiency.

-## Features
-- Patient Registration and Login
-- Doctor Management
-- Appointment Scheduling
-- Appointment Cancellation
-- Admin Dashboard
-- Patient Records Management

-## Technologies Used
-- Frontend: HTML, CSS, JavaScript, Bootstrap
-- Backend: Java (JSP, Servlets)
-- Database: MySQL
-- Server: Apache Tomcat
 # Smart Hospital Appointment Management System

+## Project Overview

+The Smart Hospital Appointment Management System is a web-based application developed to simplify the process of booking and managing hospital appointments.
+The system provides an efficient platform for patients, doctors, and administrators to interact and manage healthcare appointments digitally.

+Patients can book appointments online, doctors can manage their schedules, and administrators can oversee the entire appointment process.
+This system reduces manual paperwork, minimizes waiting times, and improves the overall efficiency of hospital operations.

 ---